• Skip to primary navigation

 Germknödel- Sweet Austrian Dumpling

-Germknödel are delicious yeast dough dumplings, that are filled with plum jam, smothered with melted butter, sprinkled with sugar and poppyseeds, and served with German vanilla sauce.
-A delicious, comforting dish, that is perfect after a bracing winter walk, or just a nice alternative to cake in the afternoon.
+Germknödel are delicious yeast dough dumplings you have to try.
+They are filled with plum butter, smothered in melted butter, sprinkled with sugar and poppy seeds.
+To finish off you pour over German vanilla sauce.
+A delicious, comforting dish, that is perfect after a bracing winter walk or just a nice alternative to cake in the afternoon.

-If you love plums you will love this recipe, although it is different from the other plum dumpling recipe that I have on this website.
-That dumpling is filled with fresh plums, whereas this one is filled with plum jam.
+If you love plums you will love this recipe, although it is different from the plum dumpling recipe that I have on this website.
+That dumpling is filled with fresh plums, whereas this one is filled with plum butter.

 Austrian Germknödel with Vanilla Sauce on a plate.